 - Use bevel cuts for inside or outside wrap-around corners, as an alternative to the rounded edges of bull-nose tile, or where two walls meet.

 - L-cuts are angled cuts for fitting a piece of tile in a corner, around a cabinet or along piece of molding.

-- Make a plunge cut by positioning the material glazed side down directly underneath the cutting wheel and lowering the wheel onto the work piece, allowing the tile to be cut from the center of the material.
+- Make a plunge cut with a wet saw by positioning the material glazed side down directly underneath the cutting wheel and lowering the wheel onto the work piece, allowing the tile to be cut from the center of the material.